nitish800/nitish800.github.io/index.md

 ## Cash Rewarded

-** Don't test the site listed below without permission, not all of them have a bug bounty program and were rewarded because of the severity of the bug/leak and are one time deal only.
-You will be responsible for your own doing. this list is only meant to showcase and appreciate companies for their reward and action there commitment to security of their customer **
+**Don't test the site listed below without permission, not all of them have bug bounty program and were rewarded because of the severity of the bug/leak and are one time deal only.
+You will be responsible for your own doing. this list is only meant to showcase and appreciate companies for their reward and commitment for security**

 ## Mention In News

-## Hall Of Shame ( Companies Who Failed to Secure there Customer data, even after multiple attempts by me to let them know )
+## Hall Of Shame

+**Companies who failed to secure there customer data, even after multiple attempts by me to let them know**